A Stable SBP-SAT FDTD Subgridding Method Without Region Split: Numerical Results and Discussion

 The outer region is uniformly discretized with a coarse mesh size of $\Delta x = \Delta y = 5$ cm.
 To test the stability of the interpolation operators at the multi-connected interfaces, two distinct mesh refinement scenarios are evaluated, an integer grid ratio of 1:5 and a fractional grid ratio of 2:3.
 A Gaussian pulse electric field with a center frequency of 150 MHz and an amplitude of 1 V/m is applied as a soft excitation source at $(1, 3)$ m.
 The time-domain electric field $E_z$ is recorded by a probe positioned at $(1, 1)$ m.
 For both scenarios, the global simulation time step is set to 0.99 times the maximum stable time step dictated by the fine-mesh CFL condition.
 The simulations are executed for $10^6$ time steps.

 The recorded electric fields over $10^6$ time steps are depicted in Fig. \ref{fig:longtime_stability}.
-As the electromagnetic waves repeatedly bounce between the PEC boundaries and traverse the embedded subgridding interfaces, the amplitude of the electric field remains strictly bounded without exhibiting any late-time numerical divergence.
-This result validates the theoretical energy analysis derived in Section II-F, demonstrating that the proposed SBP-SAT formulation strictly satisfies the energy conservation property and guarantees long-time stability, even when fractional and arbitrary grid ratios are employed.
+The persistent oscillations observed throughout the simulation correspond to the physical resonant modes of the closed PEC cavity, and their amplitude envelope remains constant over the entire $10^6$-step duration with no late-time growth or decay.
+This is consistent with the energy analysis in Section III-A, confirming that the proposed formulation maintains long-time stability for both integer and fractional grid ratios.

+To further confirm that the subgridding interface does not introduce spurious resonances, the normalized frequency spectra from the proposed method with a 1:10 grid ratio and a standard FDTD simulation on the uniform coarse mesh are compared by applying FFT to the respective $2 \times 10^5$-step time-domain recordings.
+As shown in Fig. \ref{fig:resonance_comparison}, the resonant peak positions of the two dominant cavity modes near 79 MHz and 90 MHz are in good agreement, confirming that no frequency shift or spurious mode is introduced by the embedded subgridding region.

+To quantitatively verify the spatial convergence rate, the TM$_{11}$ eigenmode of the same PEC cavity is employed as the test problem.
+The domain $[0, 1.2]^2\text{ m}^2$ is discretized with coarse mesh sizes $\Delta x = 0.04, 0.02, 0.01, 0.005$, and $0.0025$ m.
+An embedded subgridding region spanning $[0.4, 0.8]^2\text{ m}^2$ is introduced at the center with grid ratios of 1:1, 1:2, and 1:3, respectively.
+After five oscillation periods, the global $L_2$ error between the numerical and analytical $E_z$ solutions is computed.
+The convergence rate $r$ is calculated as $r = \log_2(e_1 / e_2)$, where $e_1$ and $e_2$ are the errors at successive mesh refinement levels.

+As shown in Table~\ref{table:convergence_rate}, the global $L_2$ convergence rate stabilizes at 1.50 for all tested grid ratios.
+As established in Section~III-B, the interpolation matrices at the embedded interface have first-order accuracy at the boundary nodes, which cause a global $L_2$ convergence rate of 1.50.
+The consistency of this rate across all grid ratios confirms that the arbitrary-ratio interpolation does not introduce additional order degradation.